aleshaleksey/fansys23/08-spell-list.md

 |Save|CHA, harmless, usually|
 |Healing|3d4 (SP or MP) + [SUP] SP|

-**Description**: The caster channels their mental energies into restoring the physical or mental energies of the target.
+**Description**: The caster attempts to restore the physical or mental energies of the target.
 The target regains a number of SP equal to the caster's [SUP].
 Then the caster rolls 3d4, declaring beforehand, how many go to the target's MP, and how many to its SP.
 The target's SP and MP are restored by the total rolled for each dice group.

 Thus if the caster declares 2d4 to SP and 1d4 to MP, the target will regain 2d4+[SUP] SP, and 1d4 MP.

-**Special**: Undead must make a CHA save or take 3 points of divine damage.
+**Special**: Undead targetted by the spell must make a CHA save or take 3 points of divine damage.

 **Upcast**: Target regains an extra 2d4 SP or MP per SP die used.